ghc/ghc/docs/users_guide/packages.rst

 .. index::
    single: packages; using

 GHC only knows about packages that are *installed*.
+Installed packages live in package databases.
+For details on package databases and how to control which package databases or specific set of packages are visible to GHC, see :ref:`package-databases`.

-To see which packages are installed, use the ``ghc-pkg list`` command:
+To see which packages are currently available, use the ``ghc-pkg list`` command:

 .. code-block:: none